 Day 1: Arrival Queen Alia Airport — Amman

 Arrival at Amman Queen Alia International airport.
-Our reppresentative will wait for you to help in visa procedures.
-Your driver will wait for you in the arrival hall, holding a name sign and he will transfer you to your hotel in Amman.
+After a quick and easy procedure you go through customs, through the luggage area into the arrival hall.
+Note that the visa is at your own costs (40 JD/57 USD per person).
+Your driver will wait for you in the arrival hall, also holding a name sign and he will transfer you to your hotel in Amman for overnight.

-Transfer to the airport 3 hours in front of your departure time.
-2 hours for the check in and less than 1 hour driving from Amman to the Airport.
+Transfer to Amman Airport for departure.
+6 hours in advance of your departure (2 hours for the check in and 4 hour driving from Aqaba to Amman Airport).
+(B)